-Christine Chavez has made a lifetime commitment to civil rights, the labor movement, and community organizing.
+Christine Chavez has a made a lifetime commitment to civil rights, the labor movement, and community organizing.
 She was born in the City of Delano, in the heart of California’s Central Valley where she was surrounded by the farm worker movement.

-Latina Magazine recently named Christine as one of their top Latinas for her longtime involvement with civil rights issues; particularly her work on marriage equality.
+Latina Magazine named Christine as one of their top Latinas for her longtime involvement with civil rights issues; particularly, her work on marriage equality.
 She has been recognized by the Bay Area Lawyers for Individual Freedom and the National Gay and Lesbian Task Force for leadership on helping to end discrimination.
-The Chicana Latina Foundation of San Francisco and the Rhode Island Women’s Fund have paid tribute to Christine’s dedication and hard work.
+Until recently Christine also served on the board of Freedom to Marry.

 Christine’s work has not been limited to the United Farm Workers.
 She understands that solidarity with other unions is labor’s lifeblood.
-Over the years, Christine has joined workers of Service Employee International Union 1877 in their battle against L.A.
-International Airport, the United Food and Commercial Workers strike against California super markets, and the Hotel Employees and Restaurant Employees in long fights against L.A. area Hotels and the University of Southern California.
+Over the years, Christine has joined workers of Service Employee International Union 1877 and their battle against L.A.
+International Airport, United Food and Commercial Workers strike against California super markets, and the Hotel Employees and Restaurant Employees long fights against L.A. area Hotels and the University of Southern California.

 Christine considers her ongoing involvement with the Latino and African American Leadership Alliance as an important project to bring two historically disenfranchised communities together to forge peace and unity.

 Christine resides in Davis, CA with her husband Oscar and their dog Jetty.
 Her work is based on the values passed down to her from her grandfather Cesar Chavez…the fight for civil rights, social justice, and labor equality.